 Firstly gap fill – due to the fact air must be excluded from the joint for the adhesive cure mechanism to kick in, it means that component parts must be close fitting.
 Anything larger than 0.5mm (0.02”) is going to be a problem, as too much air is floating around wreaking havoc!
 With this in mind, consider too that the interface of the joint where the anaerobic adhesive meets the outside world will remain liquid and wet to the touch (this often gives the impression that the industrial adhesive hasn’t cured but the adhesive inside the joint has cured).
 Uncured surface adhesive can be easily washed off and shouldn’t cause a problem inside pipework, valves or injector nozzles.
 Specialty grades of industrial adhesives are available for hydraulic systems.

-Temperature: Chemical reactions are normally affected by temperature – if you increase temperature the molecules inside the liquid go crazier and will cause a faster cure!
+Temperature also affects speed – Chemical reactions are normally affected by temperature – if you increase the temperature, the molecules inside the liquid go crazier and will cause a faster cure!
 Generally an increase of 8°C will cause the anaerobic adhesive cure twice as quickly.

 1) Check that the joint is properly sealed – if the gap is too big or there is too big a surface area in contact with the air, the industrial adhesive will remain liquid

-3) Sometimes it is hard to see but surfaces may have a lacquer coating which stops the industrial adhesive coming into contact with the metal beneath, thus preventing cure.
+3) Sometimes it is hard to see but surfaces may have a lacquer coating.
+This stops the industrial adhesive from coming into contact with the metal beneath, thus preventing cure.
 If this is the case, or if you have a painted surface, it is best to remove the lacquer or paint before bonding.
 This will also help you achieve higher bond strength performance